jones58/brutalist-map/README.md

 ## TODO:

+- fix mobile css - titles and stuff on wrong. - values for margins probably affecting it.
+- thinner font for place names in mapbox studio style.
+- change pop up offset

 ### Markers - edit dataset in Mapbox Studio

-- edit so highlights whole building not just dot.
-- edit styling of marker popups, maybe do them yourself somehow.
+- edit styling of marker popups, maybe do them yourself somehow - see browser developer tools for bits of this.
 - tick box whether you have visited the landmark, stored in local storage.

 ### Colours

-- change color when hover/click on landmark.
 - change dot color for brutalist buildings, yellow.
 - white for labels same as background white
 - maybe add green

 ### Other